gate-max/fon/README.md

-# fm
+# fv

-fm is functional magic, it references on haskell functions, particularly list related one.
+fv is a functional style tool, it references on haskell functions, particularly list related one.